ranifarhat/Y1YL-Labs/OOP Project Document/README.md

 **Minimum Requirements:**
+- Your application should be an MVP of your Frontend 1st semester group project!
 - Have at least **2 classes** built using **OOP**.
   - *If you don't have such repetitive item/feature: **think of how to implement a new class/feature that serves the purpose**.
   - It can be: `users` class to log in,  or any item that is repeated and used frequently in your website!